-RPD = 4.86 and RPIQ = 7.09; Figures 7 & 8).
-This is a major improvement to local models without a SSL because it not only reduces field and laboratory expenses, but also because no reliable model can be calibrated using so little data.
-Furthermore, a SSL subsetting method such as RS-LOCAL combined with a simple model such as PLSR are easy to understand and require little computational power compared to alternative machine- or deep learning approaches (e.g. Padarian et al., 2019a, b).
+sive field and laboratory measurements can be reduced for new locations when using a SSL together with RS-LOCAL.
+In our study, only 10 local HAFL samples were required in a RS-LOCAL subset to achieve a similar validation performance as with at least 50 local samples in a local model ($R^2 = 0.96$; bias ≈ 0.2 ; RMSE $\approx 2.7\%$ total carbon; RPD = 4.86; and RPIQ = 7.09; Figs. 7 and 8).
+This is a major improvement on local models without a SSL because not only does it reduce field and laboratory expenses but also because no reliable model can be calibrated using such little data.
+Furthermore, a SSL subsetting method, such as RS-LOCAL, combined with a simple model, such as PLSR, is easy to understand and requires little computational power compared to alternative machine or deep learning approaches (e.g., Padarian et al., 2019a, b).